 William Hill has been hard at work in stepping up its US operations with 170 sportsbook outlets in 13 separate states.
 With the impending deal being given the green light by anti-trust authorities, it looks like William Hill is set to make a big impact in the US.

-More Hurdles to Overcome for the Caesars and William Hill Merger
+More Challenges to Overcome for the Caesars and William Hill Merger

 While the passing of the antitrust time period is an important milestone, there are many more challenges in place before the acquisition can occur.
 These include the fact that the independent gaming commissions of many independent US states have to approve the impending merger.